 Smoking means carrying a lighted or inhaling a lighted product or the burning of any material to be inhaled including, but not limited to, cigarettes (including hand-rolled), cigars, cigarillos or mini-cigars, pipes including improvised pipes, bongs, hookahs, and other similar devices or products.

 Reach & Compliance

-This campus policy applies indoors and outdoors, to all property that is owned, operated, leased, occupied, or controlled by the College, including College owned vehicles.
+This campus policy applies indoors, outdoors, to all property that is owned, operated, leased, occupied, or controlled by the College, including College owned vehicles.
 See Campus Map.

-All College employees, students, visitors, guests, vendors, and contractors are required to comply with this policy, which shall remain in effect at all times.
+All College employees, students, visitors, guests, vendors, and contractors are required to comply with this policy, which shall remain in effect at all times, including in personal vehicles.
 Failure to comply with this policy may be cause for disciplinary action in accordance with Employee Handbook or the Student Handbook’s Norms for Community Living and Policies.
 Refusal to comply with the policy by visitors, guests, vendors, and contractors may be grounds for removal from campus.

 Exceptions include, but are not limited to:

-Cultural and religious practices: Specific activities used in connection with the practice of cultural activities including practices by American Indians that are in accordance with the American Indian Religious Freedom Act, 42 U.S.C. sections 1996 and 1996a allow for the use of combustible products.
-All ceremonial use exceptions must be approved in advance by the Office of Student Conduct, Rights, and Responsibilities by contacting firstname.lastname@example.org.
+- Cultural and religious practices: Specific activities used in connection with the practice of cultural activities including practices by American Indians that are in accordance with the American Indian Religious Freedom Act, 42 U.S.C. sections 1996 and 1996a allow for the use of combustible products.
+All ceremonial use exceptions must be approved in advance by the dean of students office by contacting firstname.lastname@example.org.

-Campus sanctioned fire pits: See the Fire Safety policy on Open Fires or contact the Greenwich/Enfield Area Coordinator at 413.559.5314.
+- Campus sanctioned fire pits: See the fire safety policy on open fires or contact the director of environmental health and safety at rsfPP@hampshire.edu.